ZoneMinder/zmNinja/docs/guides/FAQ.rst

   change and suddenly the app may have issues.

 * There is absolutely no way for me to know or track what happens to the apks after I send them out.
-You may choose to host the apk on a file sharing site or send it to a colleague or family member who may make it available for everyone else to download.
-I know most of you have no such intentions, but I know for sure, a few do (I've had my apk show up on mediashare sites in the past).
+I know most of you have no intentions of re-distributing them, but I know for sure, a few do (I've had my apk show up on mediashare sites in the past).
-  For everyone who has asked me to make an exception only once, I'd do that only if I knew you.
-If I did not, I should be making the same exception to everyone who has asked me.
+  I really don't want to deal with this.

 * Technically, I suppose I could implement a different licensing server mechanism but that is exactly what the play store already provides.
 The reason I chose to